Ranked "Best Bike Shop" — both nationally and locally

-Landry's also received the national 2006 Bicycle Advocacy Award, presented by Specialized Bicycles in July 2006 — in recognition of Landry's efforts in promoting cycling education and safety, lobbying for a bicycle-friendly America at the National Bike Summit, and supporting advocacy groups like Bikes Belong.
+Landry's also received the national 2006 Bicycle Advocacy Award, presented by Specialized Bicycles in July 2006 — in recognition of Landry's efforts in promoting cycling education and safety, lobbying for a bicycle-friendly America at the National Bike Summit, and supporting advocacy groups like People For Bikes.

-ABOVE: Landry's co-owner and general manager Tom Henry receives Landry's National Bicycle Dealer of the Year Award.
+LEFT: Landry's co-owner Tom Henry receives Landry's National Bicycle Dealer of the Year Award.

 The following Landry's staff members have received Influence Pedaler awards from MassBike for supporting bicycling advocacy:

 - John D'Ambruoso, 2005